 Signs of a testicular tumor are:

-- a feeling of weight in the scrotum
+- Swelling of the testicle (with or without pain) or a feeling of weight in the scrotum

-- inguinal hernia (when a section of intestine pokes through a weak part of the stomach muscles near the groin)
+- Inguinal hernia: when part of the intestine pokes through a weak part of the stomach muscles near the groin.
+Often treated with surgery.

 - Hydrocele: when fluid builds up in the scrotum.
 This often goes away without treatment.